Kulchie Kid: Growing up in a crazy culture

 her arrive.
 My father boiled water and tore the spare sheet into strips of white cotton.
 He passed the strips through

 the crack in the bedroom door, so Nurse Murphy could ‘born’ my new brother.
 I assumed the water was needed

 to wash the dirt from his body from where he had been lying among the cabbage heads, on the muddy ground, before Nurse Murphy

 found him and put him in her suitcase.
 Later I would be told his name: Tandy.
 I hated that name, the very sound

 of it.
 Tandy: the end of my life in Neeve’s arms.

 of being happy, or caring.
-He was angry, angry, angry, and he lashed out at anybody who got in his way, at
+He was angry, angry, angry, and he lashed out at anybody who got in his way, at least at home.

 Caitlin now had her chance to pay me back for displacing her from Neeve’s breast.
 Her

 first scientific experiments mostly involved testing to see how many ways she could make me fall down.
 Given that I was only

 eighteen months old, I could hardly resist the strength of a three-year-old!
 She pushed me from the front, from the